Jarbounds/Med2Care/NER/README.md

 We are going to use the [Disease Ontology](https://disease-ontology.org/) (DO), and the [Chemical Entities of Biological Interest](https://www.ebi.ac.uk/chebi/) (ChEBI) ontology.

-The next step will be create recommender system dataset in RS-Dataset folder.
+The next step will be created recommender system dataset in RS-Dataset folder.

 ---------------------------------------------------------